frescobaldi/frescobaldi/frescobaldi_app/userguide/docvars.md

 !`version: _(version)_;`
 : Set the LilyPond version to use, can be used for non-LilyPond documents.

+= Indentation variables:

 !`tab-width: _(number)_;`
-: The width of a tab character, by default 8.
+: The visible width of a tab character in the editor, by default 8.

 !`indent-tabs: yes/no;`
 : Whether to use tabs in indent, by default {no}.

-!`document-tabs: yes/no;`
-: Whether to use tabs elsewhere in the document, by default {yes}.

 !`indent-width: _(number)_;`
 : The number of spaces each indent level uses, by default 2.
+  This value is ignored when `indent-tabs` is set to {yes}.

+!`document-tabs: yes/no;`
+: Whether to use tabs elsewhere in the document, by default {no}.

+!`document-tab-width: _(number)_;`
+: How many spaces to insert when Tab is pressed in the middle of text, by default 8.
+This value is ignored when `document-tabs` is set to {yes}.

 #SUBDOCS